 The briefing notes for researchers link to a larger online resource for researchers on how to involve members of the public in research.
-This is available in the Resources centre of the INVOLVE website www.invo.org. uk/resource-centre/resource-for-researchers
+This is available in the Resources section of the INVOLVE website www.involve. nihr.ac.uk/resource-centre/resource-for-researchers